naveen-v-v/weather_website/README.md

 # Real-time weather API
 This application has Two phases
-> Phase-One, we find the longitude and latitude from Mapbox API using the country name provided by the user
+> Phase-One, we find the longitude and latitude from Mapbox API using the country name provided by a user

 > Phase-Two, using these longitudes and latitudes we render the weather data from WeatherStack API